 Part II: Discussing Your Mental Health Needs at Work

 Mental health conditions affect millions of Americans who are actively employed.One in five Americans have a diagnosable mental health disorder, and many of them maintain rewarding careers.
-One recent study, for example, found that six to seven percent of American workers live with major depression.
+One recent study, for example, found that 6 to 7% of American workers live with major depression.

-Just as in the job application process, there’s no law requiring you to disclose a mental health condition to your current employer.
-Similarly, employers can’t demand that you answer questions about your medical history in most cases, but if you want to request any accommodations or a leave of absence based on your mental health condition, you’ll need to disclose your illness.
+As in the job application process, no law requires you to disclose a mental health condition to your current employer.
+Similarly, employers can’t demand that you answer questions about your medical history in most cases.
+Still, you'll need to disclose your illness if you want to request any accommodations or a leave of absence based on your mental health condition.
 Keep in mind that you may also be asked to provide some documentation from a mental health professional if you ask for special accommodations.